 Airborne Aviation does not typically run scheduled CPL theory classes.
-We offer CPL theory classes in our full time Certificate IV in Aviation (CPL) course.
+We offer CPL theory classes in our full time AVI50215 Diploma of Aviation (Commercial Pilot Licence Aeroplane) course.
 Most students prefer to self-study at home at their own pace, or in our facilities able to liaise available instructors as required.
 A number of organisations provide regular scheduled part/full time theory courses for the commercial pilot licence and we can provide recommendations when required.

 Commercial Pilot Licence (CPL) Course Estimate